ibm-satellite/academy-labs/vmware/wmware-odf.md

     ibmcloud oc cluster ls --provider satellite
     ```

 1. Verify that your cluster has a valid storage configuration has applied.

-Use the location id and cluster id ***NOT*** the name.
+    > Make sure to use the location and cluster id and ***NOT*** the name.

     ```sh
     ibmcloud sat storage assignment  ls --location <location_id> --cluster <cluster_id>